Computational Complexity of Minimal Trap Spaces in Boolean Networks: Preliminaries

-Now, consider NOT-MINTRAP(\(f,\bf h\)) the problem of deciding if the hypercube \({\bf h}\) closed by \(f\) is \emph{not} minimal; it can be solved by deciding wherever there exists a hypercube \({\bf h}'\) which is strictly included in \({\bf h}\) and closed by \(f\).
-This problem is at most NP$^{\text{TRAPSPACE}}$.
-Thus, the complementary problem MINTRAP(\(f,{\bf h}\)) is in coNP$^{\text{TRAPSPACE}}$; i.e., coNP$^{\text{coNP}}=\Pi^{\text P}_2$ in the general case.
-It is in coNP when the function representation is given as truth table, BDD, or double DNFs, or when the function is locally monotone.
+Now, consider NOT-MINTRAP(\(f,\bf h\)), the problem of deciding if the hypercube \({\bf h}\) is either \textit{not} closed by \(f\) or is closed but \textit{not} minimal.
+It can be decided by first checking if \({\bf h}\) is a trap space and then checking the existence of another trap space \({\bf h}'\) which is strictly included in \({\bf h}\).
+This problem is at most NP$^{\text{TRAPSPACE}}$ because only the inclusion ${\bf h}'\subseteq {\bf h}$ needs to be decided with an oracle for TRAPSPACE, and it can be done in a polynomial time.
+Thus, the complementary problem MINTRAP(\(f,{\bf h}\)) is in coNP$^{\text{TRAPSPACE}}$, which is at most coNP$^{\text{coNP}}=\Pi^{\text P}_2$ in the general case.
+MINTRAP(\(f,{\bf h}\)) is in coNP for the locally monotone case because TRAPSPACE can be solved in a polynomial time.
+For the same reason, MINTRAP(\(f,{\bf h}\)) is in coNP when the local functions are represented as truth tables, BDDs, or double DNFs.

 Finally, consider IN-MINTRAP$(f,\vb x)$ the problem of deciding whether the configuration $\vb x$ is a vertex of a minimal trap space of $f$.
 It boils down to decide MINTRAP($f$, $\T(\vb x)$).
 The computation of $\T(\vb x)$ can be performed using the following algorithm: